WizBhoo/docker_php/README.md

 # Docker Template - PHP project

-## Version 1.0.1 - May 2020
+## Version 1.0.2 - May 2020

-*   This stack provide a development environment ready to run a PHP project.
+*   This stack provides a development environment ready to run a PHP project.
 *   Prerequisite : to have Docker and Docker-Compose installed on your machine - [Docker Install](https://docs.docker.com/install/)
 *   Preferred Operating System to use it : Linux / Mac OSx